TaoJiaHengOne/0ad/source/tools/spirv/README.md

     ```

 - Install `glslc` and spirv-tools 2023+ (the easiest way is to install Vulkan SDK)
+- For improved performance you may also install [libyaml](https://github.com/yaml/libyaml)

 - Run the compile.py script